rohany/StandardML-GPU/docs/index.md

 However, there is an implicit amount of overhead in StandardML that must be maintained which can introduce overhead with large computations.
 To get a real taste for the acceleration that our library offers, we now compare our run-time speed to that of Thrust, where a computationaly comperable algorithem can be written independently.

 <iframe width="640" height="540" frameborder="1" scrolling="no" src="https://plot.ly/~bhoughton/1.embed"></iframe>
-> You can toggle the display of each trace by clicking on it's icon in the legend
+> You can toggle the display of each trace by clicking on its icon in the legend

 As we can see, our performance is competitive with Thrust on smaller inputs, and beats out Thrust on larger input sizes, which is a much more fair evaluation of our library.